-Course Code UCPWT127 CIE Marks 50
+Course Code UCHWT127 CIE Marks 50

 Teaching Hours/Week (L: T:P: R) 1:0:1:0 ESE Marks 0

 Credits 1 Exam Hours Nil

 Prerequisites (if any) None Course Type

-- 1. This course provides essential knowledge on physical activity, health, and wellness.
-Students will understand body systems, exercise principles, nutrition, mental health, and disease management. - 2.
-Students will learn about the benefits of yoga, risks of substance abuse, and basic first aid.
-By the end, students will be equipped to lead healthier lifestyles and design effective exercise programs.
+- 1. To provide essential knowledge on physical activity, health, and wellness. - 2.
+To ensure students understand body systems, exercise principles, nutrition, mental health, and disease management. - 3.
+To educate students on the benefits of yoga, the risks of substance abuse and basic first aid skills. - 4.
+To equip students with the ability to lead healthier lifestyles. - 5.
+To enable students to design effective and personalized exercise programs.